neos/neos-ui-testing-distribution/README.md

 6. Run your first acceptance tests

-After all that your instance is able to run the fixures of the neos-ui.
+After all that your instance is able to run the fixtures of the neos-ui.
 This distribution has only a testing purpose!

 ```